Ventura Move-Away Lawyers

 The Risk Involved

-Unfortunately, there is a reason these cases are notorious for being so complicated and emotionally draining and why it is important that you have the help of a Ventura family law attorney.
+Unfortunately, there is a reason these cases are notorious for being so complicated and emotionally draining and why it is important that you have the help of a Ventura child custody attorney.
 The regulations governing move-away cases often shift and, like all laws, are subject to the interpretation and application of the court.
 One of the greatest risks to be aware of is that if the move is denied, the court may transfer the sole custody of the children to the parent who is remaining in the original location.

 At the Zahn Law Office, We Understand